pocon/Computer-Club/Week 3/Exercises/challenge.md

 - All punctuation (spaces, periods, commas) and numbers must remain
 - All capitals must remain
 - The cipher must wrap around (Z rotated by 1 is A)
+- You MUST include your name at the top of the file (# Bob Brown)

 ## How to do it?